President, Chief Financial Officer, Chief Operating Officer

 International Bank of Commerce-Laredo, TX

-While “doing more” is the credo and guiding principle of International Bank of Commerce (IBC), it is also the personal foundation of IBC-Laredo Senior Executive Vice President, Chief Financial Officer and Chief Operating Officer Imelda Navarro.
+While “doing more” is the credo and guiding principle of International Bank of Commerce (IBC), it is also the personal foundation of IBC –Laredo President, Chief Financial Officer and Chief Operating Officer Imelda Navarro.
 Navarro serves on the boards of International Bank of Commerce-Laredo and its parent company International Bancshares Corporation, the largest minority-owned bank in the country, which is also headquartered in Laredo, Texas.

 In 1998, Navarro was promoted to senior executive vice president.
-In this role she serves as second-in-command to the president/CEO and as Chief Financial Officer and Chief Operating Officer for IBC.
-Her duties include management of the operations and accounting functions for International Bancshares Corporation.
+In this role she serves as second-in-command to the President/CEO and as Chief Financial Officer and Chief Operating Officer for IBC.
+Her duties include management of the operations, sales and accounting functions for International Bancshares Corporation.

 In addition to her multiple duties as Senior Executive Vice President, Navarro takes mentoring to heart and actively participates in IBC Boot Camp, and other employee oriented programs.
 Because of her history and high level of success at IBC, Navarro is in a unique position to offer new employees her perspective on work advancement and professional development.
 During IBC Boot Camp, Navarro counsels newcomers on developing leadership skills, encourages maintaining solid communication and offers advice on the personal qualities needed to be an effective member of the IBC family.

-Navarro’s commitment to service is reflected in the many civic and community groups to which she has given her time, energy and leadership.
-She currently serves as a Board of Director of Casa de Misericordia, and as a member of the City’s 3rd party funding committee.
-She is also on the board of the Laredo Center for the Arts and has served as its chairperson.
-She served as president of TAMIU Alumni, president of Borderfest and is past president of Laredo Business, Professional Women’s Association, Financial Women International, and Domestic Violence Coalition.
-Additionally, Navarro is a former director of the Laredo Chamber of Commerce and has served on the board of the Laredo Commission for Women and on the advisory board for Mercy Regional Medical Center.
-In April 2005 Hispanic Business magazine named Imelda Navarro as one of its 2005 Outstanding Women Leaders and in October 2005 the magazine recognized Navarro as one of the 100 Most Influential Hispanics in the country.
+Navarro has served extensively her community, the state of Texas and International non-profit and professional organizations.
+She currently serves as a member of the Mercy Ministries Development Council.
+She has been a past member of Laredo’s Third Party Funding Committee.
+She has also been on the board of the Laredo Center for the Arts and has served as its chairperson.
+She has served as President of TAMIU Alumni, Laredo Business Professional Women’s Association, Financial Women International, and the Domestic Violence Coalition.
+Additionally, Navarro is a former director of the Laredo Chamber of Commerce and has served on the Board of the Laredo commission for Women and on the Advisory Board for Mercy Regional Medical Center.